tomkaith13/openfga-authz-engine/Readme.md

 It later exposes an endpoint that performs a `check`.
 The services in this setup can be deployed using `docker-compose`.
 This supports creating CRUD permissions per capability and also creating custom roles (or 2nd tier groups) to check if a user has permissions to work on a capability.
+The PoC enables openFGA caching.
+However, that does not work with Conditional Tuples which contain real-time data like time.
+For those, we would have to write code in the application layer using LRU.
+See `CheckImpersonatorWithExternalResolver` for usage of the LRU.

 ## How to run the POC
 Use `Makefile` rules to get started